bekk/bekk-christmas/post/react/hot-chocolate-react-leaflet-and-typescript.md

 `cd hot-chocolate-map && npm install leaflet react-leaflet @types/leaflet --save`

 My personal preference is to make some additional folders in our project structure.
-A `components` folder for our React components and a `domain` folder for any custom Typescript types.
+A `components` folder for our React components and a `domain` folder for any custom TypeScript types.
 Did you know you can make multiple new folders by typing in multiple folder names to `mkdir`?

 `mkdir src/components src/domain`